toolness/twitter-archiver-thingy/README.md

-This is a program that converts Twitter threads into blog posts.
+This is a command-line utility that provides a variety of tools useful for archiving Twitter data.

 ## Quick start